-I traveled to Aleppo Governate and the most striking thing once inside Syrian land was the apparent calm.
+When I travelled to Aleppo Governate, the most striking thing, once inside Syrian land, was the apparent calm.
 The landscape is mostly pastoral, and even peaceful if not for the presence of a couple of checkpoints.
-MSF has settled in a small village a few kilometres from a bigger urban site.
+Médecins Sans Frontières / Doctors Without Borders (MSF) has settled in a small village a few kilometres from a bigger urban site.

 The personnel are highly dedicated, even though at times there is lack of medical staff and everybody is stretched.
-There has been a brain drain of medical specialists and of the remaining medical staff; many are physicians who were still in training when the conflict started.
+There has been a "brain drain" of medical specialists from Syria and of the remaining medical staff, many are physicians who were still in training when the conflict started.

 Now they have to cope with the gruesome consequences of the conflict.
 It’s deeply disturbing to see, for instance, babies come in with serious malformations.
 During the ten days I was in our hospital, we received an unusually high number: three babies were brought in with severe birth defects, possibly resulting from a lack of folic acid.
 We cannot draw conclusions from these three cases, but even for myself, a trained paediatrician with twenty years experience, it was a shocking illustration of the collapse of a society that used to enjoy a sophisticated system of healthcare.